Welcome to the Requirements Management and Analysis guide!

 In 'Documents View,' under the 'Filter' tab of the left sidebar, click 'Performance Requirement.'
 This will filter our document to display only Requirement entities with the Performance Requirement label.

 Innoslate allows you to customize the attributes that you want to see in the columns in 'Documents View.'
 By default, the following three columns will be shown: "Rationale," "Quality Score," and "Labels."
 Click to open the 'Wrench' drop-down located on the toolbar icon and select the 'Settings' menu item.

 Click on any requirement or statement.
 This will open it up and make the text editable.
 You can add, delete, cut, copy, and paste text.
 On the rich text editor's toolbar, the third feature is the 'Insert' drop-down.
 Click to open the 'Insert' drop-down and you will see the options to insert links, images, diagrams, tables, and horizontal rules.
 Innoslate actually allows you to insert diagrams straight into a document.
 As you make changes to the diagram in Innoslate, those changes will be reflected in the document as well.

 Additional formatting options include: undo, redo, bold, italic, underline, strikethrough, superscript, subscript, align, bulleted list, numbered list, list indentions, text color, and highlight color.

 Click on the green check mark when you are finished formatting.

 Tip: Want to change the prefix or fix document numbers?
 For detailed instructions, see our Automatically Re-Numbering All Document Entities documentation.

-As you may recall from Innoslate 101, a relational model is underlying Innoslate, which allows for auto-generation of diagrams.
+As you may recall from Innoslate 101, a relational model is underlying Innoslate, which allows for the auto-generation of diagrams.
 To try this out, use the 'Tree Diagram' button to review the structure of our requirements document.
 Follow these instructions to navigate to the 'Tree Diagram:'